Defense in Depth: Using MQTT to Reduce Cybersecurity Risks

 You can also set up the allowed operations for your ACLs giving users the ability to Publish, or write data to the broker, Subscribe, or read data from the broker or both.

-Typically this would be used to give your system more granularity on who can write data to the system if you have multiple edge devices that might write values to your MQTT Broker.
-Setting only a particular user or device with Publish access will mean it will be the source of truth for the data.
+Typically this would give your system more granular control over who can write data to the system if you have multiple edge devices that might write values to your MQTT broker.
+Setting only a particular user or device with publish access will mean it will be the source of truth for the data.
 Anyone who needs to read the data but not write to it can be set to subscribe only, and if you have a system that needs to do both you can set this up accordingly.

-Typically Quality of Service will be set up as a system wide configuration, however you can set it up using ACLs if desired.
+Typically Quality of Service is set up as a system wide configuration, however you can also configure it with an ACL if desired.
 We will leave those particulars out of the scope of this post, and if you need more information on QoS in general, we recommend checking out the QoS post from HiveMQ.

 Wrapping Up

-MQTT is a powerful tool from a cybersecurity perspective.
-It reduces the overall network attack exposure by limiting device to device communication, routing everything through an MQTT Broker.
-It also reduces the amount of ports you need to have open to enable communication across your network compared to other communication protocols.
+MQTT is a powerful tool, especially from a cybersecurity perspective.
+It reduces the overall network attack exposure by limiting device to device communication, routing everything through an MQTT broker.
+It also reduces the number of ports you need to keep open for communication across your network (as compared to other communication protocols).

-One limitation of MQTT is that there are a lot of PLC vendors that do not support it out of the box so you may run into cases where you need to add in some additional hardware like MQTT Gateways, or other software tools like Ignition along with the MQTT Modules from Cirrus Link to convert from supported protocols to MQTT.
-As MQTT adoption has grown seemingly exponentially over the last few years this isn’t necessarily a difficult proposition, it is simply something to be aware of when adding MQTT into your overall communication architecture.
+One limitation of MQTT is that many PLC vendors do not support it out of the box, so you may need additional hardware like MQTT Gateways, or other software tools like Ignition along with the MQTT Modules from Cirrus Link to convert from the PLC supported protocols to MQTT.
+As MQTT adoption has grown seemingly exponentially over the last few years this isn’t necessarily a difficult proposition, it is simply something to be aware of when adding MQTT into your overall communications architecture.

-We really like how MQTT enables security out of the box, and in a lot of cases has made the transition to a more cohesive cybersecurity strategy much easier once customers begin using it.
-When you add the power of MQTT’s security features to an existing system it is easy to see where the weakest link is beyond MQTT and start focusing your security hardening efforts in those areas.
+We really like how MQTT enables security out of the box, and in many cases has made the transition to a more cohesive cybersecurity strategy much easier once customers begin using it.
+When you add the power of MQTT’s security features to an existing system, it is easy to see where the weakest link is beyond MQTT and start focusing your security hardening efforts in those areas.

 Please take this post to heart and make sure you have everything you need in case disaster strikes, wherever it may come from.